ruppinlab/covid_metabolism/README.md

 ## 2. Description of folders and files

 The scripts should be run in the same order as they are introduced below.
+Each script should be run from the directory it is located in as the working directory.

-### data
+### `data`

 All required data should be saved in this folder.

 * `dnload.sh`: a bash script for downloading the required data
 * `collect.validation.data.R`: prepare the data for validating the MTA prediction

-### expression
+### `expression`

 Scripts for gene expression-level analysis:

 * `de.and.gsea.R`: differential expression (DE) and gene set enrichment analysis (GSEA) between the SARS-CoV-2-infected samples and non-infected controls in each dataset
+* `de.and.gsea.new.R`: DE and GSEA between the SARS-CoV-2-infected samples and non-infected controls in each dataset -- modified such that DESeq2 was consistently used for most of the bulk RNA-seq datasets
 * `de.and.gsea.remdesivir.R`: DE and GSEA analysis for the Vero E6 cell remdesivir treatment data

-### GEM
+### `GEM`

-Scripts for genome-scale metabolic modeling (GEM) analysis:
+Scripts for genome-scale metabolic modeling (GEM) analysis with Recon 1:

 * `prepare.data.R`: prepare data for GEM
-* `imat.and.mta.R`: run iMAT and MTA on each dataset
+* `imat.and.mta.R`: run iMAT and rMTA on each dataset
 * `dflux.R`: differential flux analysis between the SARS-CoV-2-infected samples and non-infected controls in each dataset
-* `collect.results.R`: collect the differential flux analysis and MTA results across datasets
+* `collect.results.R`: collect the differential flux analysis and rMTA results across datasets

-### GEM_remdesivir
+### `GEM_Recon3D`

-Scripts for GEM analysis on the Vero E6 cell remdesivir treatment data
+Scripts for GEM analysis with Recon 3D:

 * `prepare.data.R`: prepare data for GEM
+* `imat.and.mta.R`: run iMAT and rMTA on each dataset
+* `dflux.R`: differential flux analysis between the SARS-CoV-2-infected samples and non-infected controls in each dataset
+* `collect.results.R`: collect the differential flux analysis and rMTA results across datasets

+### `GEM_remdesivir`

+Scripts for GEM analysis on the Vero E6 cell remdesivir treatment data with Recon 1:

+* `prepare.data.R`: prepare data for GEM
 * `imat.R`: run iMAT for each experimental group
-* `mta.R`: run MTA for pairs of experimental groups
+* `mta.R`: run rMTA for pairs of experimental groups
 * `dflux.R`: differential flux analysis between pairs of experimental groups
 * `collect.results.R`: collect the differential flux analysis results

+### `GEM_remdesivir_Recon3D`

+Scripts for GEM analysis on the Vero E6 cell remdesivir treatment data with Recon 3D:

+* `prepare.data.R`: prepare data for GEM
+* `imat.R`: run iMAT for each experimental group
+* `mta.R`: run rMTA for pairs of experimental groups
+* `dflux.R`: differential flux analysis between pairs of experimental groups
+* `collect.results.R`: collect the differential flux analysis results

-### analyze_results
+### `analyze_results`

-Scripts and R notebooks for inspecting the results from various analyses and for validating the MTA predictions:
+Scripts and R notebooks for inspecting the results from various analyses and for validating the rMTA predictions:

 * `functions.R`: various functions, will be sourced in check.mta.results.R and check.mta.results.remdesivir.R
-* `check.mta.results.R`: various validations and pathway enrichment analysis of MTA results
+* `check.mta.results.R`: various validations and pathway enrichment analysis of rMTA results
-* `check.mta.results.remdesivir.R`: various validations and pathway enrichment analysis of MTA results for predicting combinatory target with remdesivir
+* `check.mta.results.remdesivir.R`: various validations and pathway enrichment analysis of rMTA results for predicting combinatory target with remdesivir
 * Various `.Rmd` files: R notebook for inspecting and visualizing results from different analyses, see their contents for details